Hassan-293/Cancerous-Cells-Segmentation/README.md

 # Architecture of U-NET Model
 ![Screenshot 2023-07-11 144037](https://github.com/Hassan-293/Cancerous-Cells-Segmentation/assets/88833393/60bb6529-4114-4e80-85f5-f16bee2ec592)

-The U-Net model is a convolutional neural network (CNN) architecture that was introduced by Ronneberger et al. in 2015.
-It was primarily designed for image segmentation tasks, where the goal is to classify and segment different objects or regions within an image.
-The U-Net architecture has since become a popular choice for various medical image analysis applications.

 The U-Net architecture consists of an encoder-decoder structure with skip connections.
 The encoder part is responsible for capturing and encoding the spatial information from the input image, while the decoder part aims to reconstruct the original resolution and generate the segmentation mask.
 The skip connections help to bridge the gap between the encoder and decoder by combining the high-resolution features from the encoder with the upsampled features from the decoder.
 This allows the model to retain both local and global contextual information throughout the network.